 Hi.
 I’m Paul Kenny.
-I live in Teddington, Middlesex, with my wife and whichever kids are passing through.
+I live with my wife in Teddington, Middlesex.

 I’m a biographer, working in a golden window of opportunity.
 I employ that great utility tool of the 21st century, the search engine, to find all manner of primary source material in universities, museums and archives.
 Then I use that material to bring great 20th century personalities back to life.